- To provide qualified, trained teachers and staff.

 - If you arrive in the morning after 8:45am (full day) or 9:10am (Preschool/Pre-K), we will need you to bring your child into the school and check him/her in with the Administrative Assistant; if applicable, then accompany your child to his/her classroom.
-Additionally, if you arrive prior to the above-mentioned pick-up times, please park in one of the parking spaces in front of the building and to get your child.
+Additionally, if you arrive prior to the above-mentioned pick-up times, please park in one of the parking spaces in front of the building and come in to get your child.

 - Prompt pick-up is most important.
 This allows our staff to have clean-up and preparation time for the next day.
 Parents are allowed 3 tardy pick-ups.
 On the forth late pick-up, a $5.00 late fee will be assessed if the child is not picked-up by “ten-after” the appropriate pick-up hour (1:10pm for preschool and 3:10pm for full-day).
 In addition, a $1 per minute late fee will be assessed for every minute after 1:15pm (Preschool) or 3:15pm (full-day).